Skip to content

 )

-References
+Forward References (FK)

-When a model has a reference (foreign key) to another model, AMSDAL loads the referenced object automatically on access:
+When a model has a forward reference (foreign key) to another model, AMSDAL loads the referenced object automatically on access:

 class Event(Model):